Warringah Freeway Noise Walls

-If you experience freeway traffic noise, register on the NAP.
-Contact Mr Joseph Fanous at the RMS on 131782.
-For additional information, go here to the RMS website.
+If you experience freeway traffic noise, register to go on the NAP here at the RMS website.

 It is difficult for the residents to obtain details of NAP registrations from the RMS due to confidentiality issues - if you are already registered on NAP or have applied please advise Mr Graham Webster (contact details below) so that the residents can track NAP registration numbers.

 Support the campaign

 Contact the following resident if you want more information, or if you can help:

 Updates can be emailed to residents who have provided details to Graham Webster, or can be viewed here:

 Please write to the Minister requesting that the State Government prioritise the installation of a sound barrier along the Warringah Freeway.

 Minister for Roads, Maritime and Freight

 - 14 September 2010 Council hosted a public meeting to discuss the issue: you can read Council's minutes (24KB), or the resident-recorded minutes (106KB).